 What other types of insurance should I consider for my Airbnb?

-Whether you have Airbnb home insurance through the company itself or through your home insurance provider, you will likely still have some gaps in coverage.
-For instance, if you’re renting a home in California, you should strongly consider purchasing an earthquake insurance policy.
+Whether you have Airbnb insurance through the company itself, or your home insurance provider, or another company, you might still have some gaps in coverage.
+For instance, if you own a home in California or another earthquake-prone location, you may want to consider purchasing an earthquake insurance policy.

-The same goes for homes in flood-prone areas, especially properties near a beach.
-Look into a flood insurance policy from your home insurance provider, or buy one from the National Flood Insurance Program (NFIP).
-Just make sure the coverage extends to rental homes.
+The same goes for homes in flood-prone areas.
+You could look into a flood insurance policy from your home insurance provider or from the National Flood Insurance Program (NFIP).
+Just be sure to confirm the coverage extends to rental homes.

 Is Airbnb insurance automatically included when I sign up?

 No, Airbnb’s insurance policies are not automatically included when you sign up to be a host.
-Host Guarantee and Host Protection Insurance cost extra, so you’ll need to pay for those policies upfront before you start renting.
+If you want coverage, you might want to consider getting your policy set up before you start renting.

 Do my guests need to have renters insurance?